TuS Bar Kochba Nürnberg

-TuS Bar Kochba, is a German association football club based in Nürnberg, Bavaria established in 1913 as a social-sport club for the Jewish community in Nürnberg.
+TuS Bar Kochba, is a German association football club based in Nürnberg, Bavaria.
+It was established in 1913 as a social-sport club for the Jewish community in Nürnberg.

 The club only fields a side in the senior A-league of the Bavarian Football Association, a competition made up of older players.

 History

 TuS Bar Kochba was founded in 1913 as the "Jewish Gymnastics and Sports Club Nuremberg".
 It was named after Simon bar Kokhba, a Jewish rebel.
 In 1939, the Nazi authorities dissolved the association.
 It was refounded in 1966 by Arno Hamburger and Paul Baruch.
 It is no longer exclusively Jewish.

 A Berlin chapter, the Bar Kochba Berlin, was also formed.